Kerala-Blockchain-Academy/Express-Certificate-Dapp-Infura/README.md

 ## ⚙️ Run Locally

-Make sure to have a reasonable amount of goerli 'test ether' on your address and an IPFS service running on port 8080.
+Make sure to have a reasonable amount of sepolia 'test ether' on your address and an IPFS service running on port 8080.

 Clone the project